nicohuttmann/HT-PELSA/README.md

 This repository contains

 1. the R project to reproduce the data and figures in the HT-PELSA study `Code_to_reproduce_the_figures`,
-2. (post publication) the `HT.PELSA` R package to analyze and visualize your own PELSA data and
+2. the `HT.PELSA` R package to analyze and visualize your own PELSA data `R-package` and
-3. (post publication) the accompanying descriptions of PELSA data analysis and the package [here]().
+3. the accompanying descriptions of PELSA data analysis and the package [here]() and
+4. the source data used in the [HT-PELSA Shiny app](https://apps.embl.de/htpelsaapp/)